sailpoint-oss/sailpoint-cli/cmd/va/list.md

 # List

-List the Clusters and Virtual Appliances in the configured IdentityNow tenant
+List the clusters and virtual appliances in the configured IdentityNow tenant.

 ====